Savjee/savjee.be/src/site/posts/2022/2022-01-19-tracking-gas-usage-with-esphome-home-assistant-and-tcrt5000.md

 ## Integrating with Home Assistant

 All that's left now it to add the sensor to Home Assistant and configure it for the Energy dashboard.
 As always, it was automatically discovered, and all I had to do was give Home Assistant the API password.
+(I use a [modular setup for my ESPHome files]({% link collections.posts, '2021/2021-05-27-how-i-structure-my-esphome-config-files.md' %}) to make this easy).

 A few hours later, and after adding the sensor to the Energy dashboard, my energy distribution card showed my gas usage: